Using the CUBIC Cluster

 git

-The most important extension though is how to enable interactive, REPL style programming for active debugging and data analysis.
+The most important, however, is how to enable interactive, REPL style programming for active debugging and data analysis.
 We do this with conda.

 REPL (Interactive Programming)